kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### An early dream about Helen and BKS

-- Some time after I had been drugged, attacked, and made famous in pedo-rape-porn in 1989, I started to get into spiritual stuff; Castaneda, that sort of thing.
+- Some time after I had been drugged, attacked, and made famous in pedo-rape-porn in 1989 by North London's finest, I started to get into spiritual stuff; Castaneda, that sort of thing.
 - I had no memories of what had happened to me while sedated with Winston May but clearly the trauma was huge as living a normal daily life without constant fear was practically impossible.
 - I practiced dreaming techniques from Castaneda's instructions, it was quite interesting and experimental.
 - I was also getting interested in Hinduism (without realizing it) from some of the books I was reading.